grandelli/docker-tensorflow-tfx-airflow-stack/README.md

 ``` console
 $ docker run --gpus all -it --rm -v ${HOME}/notebooks:/tf/notebooks -p 8888:8888 tensorflow/tensorflow:latest-gpu-py3-jupyter
 ```
 **Heads-up**: Jupyter is a local notebook, which is typically accessible through local host at http://localhost:8888.
 Since in our case we are running on a remote server, we need to establish an SSH tunnel to access it.
-Not going into details on how to establish an SSH tunnel here.
+Not going into details on how to establish an SSH tunnel in this guide, but you can follow this [link](https://ljvmiranda921.github.io/notebook/2018/01/31/running-a-jupyter-notebook/).

 Once started up everything, and created SSH tunneling, you can access Jupyter notebook at http://localhost:8888/ (enter the Jupyter Token statically configured).